 This is where it gets more interesting.
 The 7Zip uses the simplest approach in creating a password-protected file or archive.
 It uses a straightforward method that even a child can do it in just a few clicks.

 Since you came here to find out how to use password protect on 7Zip, we will give you what you came here for.
 You will be delighted to know how simple the steps are.
-Anyway, here is the brief step-by-step guide on how to use password protect on 7Zip.
+Anyway, here is the brief step-by-step guide on how to use password protection on 7Zip.

 - The first you need to do it make sure you have 7Zip installed on your Windows or 7Zip for Mac system.
 If you have not yet installed one, you may download an installer from the 7Zip download page.